danielliu2707/personal-website/urara/canva_learnings/+page.md

 I decided to stay in Sydney for a few extra weeks - even after the all-expenses-paid Campus Week had wrapped up.
 My reasoning?
 I felt there was so much more Syndey could offer professionally and socially.
 I was fortunate in both of these aspects.

 Professionally, most of the product Data Scientists were located in Sydney including my host, co-host and buddy.
-This meant that I could better connect with my team and learn a heck of alot more (scroll down to find my key learnings).
-Infact, those two months felt jam-packed with personal milestones that I could celebrate with the team - including an engagement, baby announcement and permanent residency approval!
+This meant that I could better connect with my team and learn a heck of a lot more (scroll down to find my key learnings).
+In fact, those two months felt jam-packed with personal milestones that I could celebrate with the team - including an engagement, baby announcement and permanent residency approval!
+Even though I wish I could've seen my team a bit more - many came in just once a week - I totally get why, and I still had an amazing time with them.

 Even though I wish I could've seen my team a bit more as many came in just once a week, I totally get why they couldn't come in more often and still had an amazing time with them.
 Plus, I had my buddy next to me four days a week!

 Socially, Sydney had more people.
 Especially interns.
-While I do wish I had taken the opportunity to mingle with more interns, I truly feel blessed to have gotten close to some amazing ones - especially those that also relocated from other states & stayed at Iglu accomodation.
+While I do wish I had taken the opportunity to mingle with more interns, I truly feel blessed to have gotten close to some amazing ones - especially those that also relocated from other states & stayed at Iglu accommodation.
 We would regularly explore the many wonders of Sydney (Bondi beach, Harbour bridge, Opera House, Manly etc), play games (Exploding Kitten, Codenames, Switch) and work together.
 I never felt there was a second to spare as some activity had always been planned for the weekend.

 Canva clubs were also a major highlight.
 You were allowed to attend up to four club-sponsored events each month, which meant the entire experience would be on the house!
-I was able to try out new activities like pilates (with my team) and pickleball, and endulge in treats like yo-chi, all for the price of ...
+I was able to try out new activities like pilates (with my team) and pickleball, and indulge in treats like yo-chi, all for the price of ...
 NOTHING!
 Who doesn't love free stuff, all the while feeling part of a community :o

 ### Weeks 9 to 11 - Melbourne